jay-biztech/cakephp-docker/README.md

 # Setup CakePHP using docker
 1. Copy Dockerfile and docker-compose.yml files to your project root directory.

+2. Make sure you update the database in config/app.php

-2. Build the image of the container
+3. Build the image of the container
    ```sh
    docker-compose build
    ```

-3. Start the service
+4. Start the service
    ```sh
    docker-compose up
    ```

-4. Stop the service
+5. Stop the service
    ```sh
    docker-compose down
    ```